leanderseige/eurorackdiy/README.md

 # Eurorack DIY

+After experimenting with self-made synthesizers and some industrially manufactured musical instruments I now start with building and using modular synths.
+In this repo I document how the build of my own DIY Eurorack develops and share some files that may help others.

 ## Case

 My first step was to measure the available space for my Eurorack: 76cm.
 Minus 2x 18mm for the vertical walls of the case I had space for 142HP (722mm).